 Most of our graduate students hold a Graduate Teaching Fellowship that provides a tuition waiver, health insurance, and pays a salary.
 The department offers scholarships and funds to support research projects and travel to professional meetings.

-Our Italian faculty’s areas of expertise are interdisciplinary, and we are members of programs such as Comparative Literature, European Studies, Medieval Studies, and Women’s and Gender Studies.
-Recent courses in Italian include Misogyny Medieval and Modern, Italy and the Americas in the Renaissance, and Literature and Testimony.
-We also teach thematic courses organized around major figures of Italian literature (such as Dante, Boccaccio, Petrarch, Vico, Leopardi, and Manzoni), and cultural issues such as autobiography, travel literature, translation, humanism, and alterity.
+Our Italian faculty’s areas of expertise are interdisciplinary, and we are members of programs such as Comparative Literature, European Studies, Cinema Studies, Medieval Studies, and Women’s and Gender Studies.
+Recent courses in Italian include Misogyny Medieval and Modern, Italy and the Americas in the Renaissance, Postwar Cinema and Literature and Testimony.
+We also teach thematic courses organized around major figures of Italian literature (such as Dante, Boccaccio, Petrarch, Vico, Leopardi, and Manzoni), and cultural issues such as autobiography, gender and sexuality in Italian film, travel literature, translation, humanism, and alterity.